-Information resources consist of books, articles, theses, statistics, patents, standards, reference books, laws, specialists etc. Consider what kind of information you need and choose a suitable information resource.
-Usually several information resources are required to get a successful result.
+Information resources can be books, articles, theses, statistics, patents, standards, reference books, laws and regulations, specialists, etc. Consider what kind of information you need and choose a suitable information resource.
+Usually you will need to search for information in several different sources.

-Search databases to retrieve publications on your topic.
-While some databases are available online to anyone, most academic databases are limited to those who have access by a license.
-Turku UAS library has acquired access to many databases that are relevant in Turku UAS studies and research.
-Databases are available via Turku UAS Finna search service with the right to access for Turku UAS students and staff.
+Search in databases to find publications on your topic.
+While some databases are openly available to anyone online, most academic databases are subscription based.
+Turku UAS library has acquired access to many databases that are relevant for Turku UAS studies and research.
+Databases are available through the Turku UAS Finna search service.
+Turku UAS students and staff have access rights to these databases.

 Video: Yavapai College Library